samarthyaveer/HireLoom/README.md

 2. Navigate to Settings > Environment Variables
 3. Add the GEMINI_API_KEY and GEMINI_MODEL variables
 4. Redeploy your application for the changes to take effect

+Troubleshooting Deployment Issues

+If you encounter issues during deployment:

+1. Check the Vercel deployment logs for specific error messages
+2. Ensure your environment variables are correctly set in the Vercel dashboard
+3. Verify that your project is using Node.js v18 or later (set in Vercel project settings)
+4. Make sure your package.json dependencies are compatible with Vercel's environment

 For more information, check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).